inc1x/WolfTube/README.md

 WolfTube playlists can be shared with other WolfTube users.

-This provides an easy way to move or share organized collections without manually recreating each playlist.
+This provides an easier way to move or share organized media collections without manually recreating playlist structures.

 ---

-# 💾 Complete Backup & Restore
+# 💾 Backup & Restore

-WolfTube can create a complete backup of your media library.
+WolfTube includes tools for backing up the local media library.

 A backup can include: